 - Herniated discs

 All told, thoracic disc surgery is far less common than cervical or lumbar disc surgery because the thoracic spine doesn’t have the mobility of the other segments of the spine.
 However, the thoracic spine is certainly not immune to degeneration from aging or injury.

-If a patient is faced with spine surgery, they typically have two choices: open back surgery or endoscopic spine surgery.
-Open back surgery is massively invasive and will require overnight hospitalization and a lengthy rehabilitation period.
+If a patient is faced with spine surgery, he or she typically has two choices: traditional open back surgery or minimally invasive spine surgery.
+Traditional open back surgery is massively invasive and will require overnight hospitalization and a lengthy rehabilitation period.
 Typically, if thoracic disc surgery is being attempted as an open back procedure, the surgeons will remove the problematic disc entirely and fuse the adjoining vertebrae together.
-The problem with this is that the procedure is permanent, not always effective, and highly traumatic to the body.
+The problem with this is that the procedure is highly traumatic to the body.

-Alternatively, minimally invasive endoscopic spine surgery uses laser technology to remove the portion of the disc that is causing nerve compression and other problems.
-This outpatient procedure takes a matter of hours and doesn’t require the lengthy recovery of open back surgery.
+Alternatively, minimally invasive spine surgery uses advanced technology to remove the portion of the disc that is causing nerve compression and other problems.
+This outpatient procedure takes a matter of hours and doesn’t require the lengthy recovery of traditional open back surgery.